FEIF is bringing people together in their passion for the Icelandic horse

-Here you will find practical information about the international work within FEIF: meeting invitations and minutes, WorldRanking, World Championships, Youth Cup, Youth Camp, names and addresses of FEIF officials, sport and breeding rules for free downloading and links to the web sites of the FEIF member countries.
+Here you will find practical information about the international work within FEIF: meeting invitations and minutes, WorldRanking, World Championships, Youth Cup, Youth Camp, names and addresses of FEIF officials, rules and regulations for free downloading and links to the web sites of the FEIF member countries.

 We hope you will enjoy visiting our site and please contact us if you have questions to ask or information to give!

 One of the missions of FEIF is to focus on horse welfare – and one of our goals is to put the welfare of the horse first in everything we do.
-This is clearly described in our rule books: FIRO, FIPO and FIZO with reference to the FEI Code of Conduct.
+This is clearly described in the General Rules and Regulations with reference to the FEI Code of Conduct.
 FEIF would like to stress the importance of this part of our mission.